Samsung/tizen-docs/docs/application/web/guides/tau/notepad.md

         </div>
         ```

       - Add a navigation button to the application to change to the editor page.
-The button is placed in the footer, and it is created from an `a` element,			which has the `id="newBtn"` attribute.
+The button is placed in the footer, and it is created from an `a` element,			which has the `id="newBtn"` attribute:

         ```
         <div class="ui-footer">